okta/okta-auth-js/README.md

 **Important:** This configuration option can be included **only** when instantiating Okta Auth JS.

 Specify the type of storage for tokens.
-Defaults to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and will fall back to [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), and/or [cookie](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) if not the previous type is not available.
+Defaults to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and will fall back to [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), and/or [cookie](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) if the previous type is not available.

 ```javascript